MaterializeInc/terraform-provider-materialize/docs/resources/source_postgres.md

 - `cluster_name` (String) The cluster to maintain this source.
 - `comment` (String) Comment on an object in the database.
 - `database_name` (String) The identifier for the source database in Materialize.
 Defaults to `MZ_DATABASE` environment variable if set or `materialize` if environment variable is not set.
-- `exclude_columns` (List of String) Exclude specific columns when reading data from PostgreSQL.
+- `exclude_columns` (List of String, Deprecated) (Deprecated) Exclude specific columns when reading data from PostgreSQL.
 Can only be updated in place when also updating a corresponding `table` attribute.
 - `expose_progress` (Block List, Max: 1) The name of the progress collection for the source.
 If this is not specified, the collection will be named `<src_name>_progress`. (see [below for nested schema](#nestedblock--expose_progress))
 - `ownership_role` (String) The owernship role of the object.
 - `region` (String) The region to use for the resource connection.
 If not set, the default region is used.